WESTERN AUSTRALIAN ELECTION 2017

 The Liberal ticket is headed by Jim Chown, who was first elected from second position on the party ticket in 2008.
 He was elevated to first position at the 2013 election, then promoted to parliamentary secretary.

-It reportedly took the casting vote on the party's preselection panel to prevent Chown from being demoted in favour of the occupant of the second position on the party's ticket, Steve Martin.
-Martin is a Wickepin farmer and former who ran unsuccessfully from third position at the 2013 election.
+It reportedly took the casting vote on the party's preselection panel to prevent Chown from being demoted in favour of the non-incumbent occupant of the second position on the party's ticket, Steve Martin.
+Martin is a Wickepin farmer who ran unsuccessfully from third position at the 2013 election.

-Martin's position at number two was gained at the expense of Brian Ellis, who had second position on the ticket in 2013 and first in 2008, and is now relegated to number three.
-Ellis first entered parliament in July 2007, filling a vacancy created by the retirement of Margaret Rowe on health grounds, and failed to win promotion off the back bench.
+Martin's position at number two was gained at the expense of Brian Ellis, who was elected from top of the ticket in 2008 and second position in 2013, and is now relegated to number three.
+Ellis first entered parliament through a casual vacancy in July 2007, and has failed to win promotion off the back bench.

 The Nationals entered the 2013 election with a clean slate after the top two candidates elected in 2008, Max Trenorden and Philip Gardiner, quit the party and ran as their own independent ticket, and the third, Mia Davies, filled the lower house vacancy created in Central Wheatbelt by Brendon Grylls' move to Pilbara.